 Filmmaking itself had also reached new heights: sound recording issues that plagued films in 1930-31 were all solved and cameras were fluent and free.
 Actors didn't have to stand very still and leave space between... each... word; the letters they were reading from were no longer soaking wet so as not deafen with their crinkling.
 It was this magical year that was so great it aroused the ire of the Joseph Breens and Catholic Legions, who in 1934 would insist on enforcing their provincial, sexist, racist, classist 'moral' 'ethics.'

 The 22 awesome films assembled here range from the delightful and cheery to the hard-hitting.
-There are some from Warners, RKO, MGM and UA... but the studio who really nailed the formula for delicious surrealist comedy of 1933 was, and shall always remain, the mighty mountain.
+There are some from Warners /Vitaphone, RKO, MGM and UA... but the studio who really nailed the formula for delicious surrealist comedy of 1933 was, and shall always remain, the mighty mountain.
 Salut!

 1. DESIGN FOR LIVING (Paramount)

 This movie is still ahead of its time as far as cool-headed artistic approaches to trans-pair bond love affairs.
 The next closest thing to it would be 34 years away and a song, David Crosby's "Triad."
 After that the closest thing to it is probably the unspoken relationship fluidity between Meryl, Christopher and Bobby De Niro in The Deer Hunter.
-Click on the title link above for the autobiographical tangent of my own similar relationship in and around college, and know too that this film was so 'hot' it was banned from being revived and wasn't seen until pre-code festivals began to make the rounds of select, cool theaters like NYC's Film Forum in 2000.
+Know too that this film was so 'hot' it was banned from being revived and wasn't seen until pre-code festivals began to make the rounds of select, cool theaters like NYC's Film Forum in 2000.
 In 2000, finally, the public was ready for what only 1933 hitherto could handle.